curtisjhu/template-ml/README.md

 # Template for ML Models
+Here are the ML models for Computer Vision I've built.
+They are very generic ones.
+Nothing ground-breaking or "cutting-edge."

 To read more indepth, look into the `readme.md` files within each folder.
 Some of them will have short "tutorials" or mathematical derivations if they are easy enough to explain.